Holocaust Memorial Day funding

 Holocaust Memorial Day takes place on the 27 January each year.
 The day is the anniversary of the liberation of Auschwitz-Birkenau, the largest Nazi death camp, by allied troops.
 It is a day to remember the six million people murdered during the Holocaust and the millions of others who lost their lives under Nazi persecution and in the genocides that followed.

 In 2020 and 2021, due to the COVID pandemic, we needed to change the way the programme was delivered.
-Most activities were moved online with less people able to attend any remaining in-person events.
+Most activities were moved online with fewer people able to attend any remaining in-person events.
 Some of these changes were beneficial.
 More people were able to take part online and we reached more audiences than ever before.

-Groups and organisations can apply for grants of up to £1,500 to help deliver Newcastle’s Holocaust Memorial Day programme in 2025.
+Groups and organisations can apply for grants of up to £1,000 to help deliver Newcastle’s Holocaust Memorial Day programme in 2026.

-The deadline for applications is 5pm on Friday 27 September 2024.
+The deadline for applications is 5pm on Friday 29 August 2025.

 You can find more information about Holocaust Memorial Day in Newcastle and see examples of previous projects here.